arnav-cybercodes/cybersecurity-notes/Web-Hacking/README.md

 ## Referrer-Policy

-Controls how much referrer information is shared.
+Controls how much referrer information is shared with other websites.

 ---

 ## Permissions-Policy

-Controls browser features such as:
+Controls browser permissions like:

 - Camera
 - Microphone
 - Geolocation
+- Fullscreen

 ---

-## Why Security Headers Matter
+## Why are Security Headers Important?

-They help defend against:
+They help protect web applications from:

-- XSS
+- Cross-Site Scripting (XSS)
 - Clickjacking
 - MIME Sniffing
 - Information Leakage